-Starting with Queen Victoria until present day, the Cote D'Azur has always been the place to see and be seen.
-But even if that side of life doesn’t interest you, the region's fame is well deserved.
-It’s stunningly beautiful and dotted with castles and villas as well as world famous art and drop-dead gorgeous sea views.
-This is not just a tour of the obvious places during high season.
-We shy away from going in July & August to avoid the heat, the traffic and the crowds.
-In late September, the weather is divine, and the crowds have left.
-We're also venturing off the beaten track a bit, taking you to the picture-perfect seaside town of Cassis (my personal favorite on the entire coast).
-We’ll be staying in two amazing hotels during this trip, visiting with knowledgeable chefs, getting out on the water to see the land from the best vantage point, as well as venturing up north into Provence to visit some of the most charming villages in France.
-For a first timer to France or someone who is a veteran, this is the perfect trip.
+From the days of Queen Victoria to the present day, the Cote D'Azur has been the place to see and be seen.
+Even if that life doesn’t interest you, the region's fame is well deserved.
+It is stunningly beautiful and dotted with castles, villas, world-famous art, and drop-dead gorgeous sea views.
+This is not just a tour of popular places during high season.
+We shy away from traveling here in July & August to avoid the heat, the traffic, and the crowds.
+In late September, the weather is divine, and the crowds have gone home.
+We're venturing off the beaten track a bit, taking you to the picture-perfect seaside town of Cassis (on the entire coast, my personal favorite).
+We’ll stay in two amazing hotels, visit knowledgeable chefs, and get onto the water to view the shore from the best vantage point.
+We'll also venture north into Provence to visit some of France's most charming villages.
+Whether you're a first-time visitor or a veteran, this is the perfect trip.

 Here's a day-by-day itinerary of the schedule

 Arrive by mid-day via train or air to Nice.
 Hop into a cab and check into our hotel, the 4-star Villa Victoria.
 It is right between the old town and the world-famous Promenade des Anglais.